 It’s like the professionals got lost in the books and research, losing the ability to see beyond a label.

 - “Codependent”.
-Codependents don’t know who they are or what they want; in their desire to please others codependents cannot think for or know themselves, and continually fuel the fire in order to keep themselves insulated from doing the work required to create authenticity and wholeness of self.
+Codependents don’t know who they are or what they want; in their desire to please others, codependents cannot think for or know themselves, and continually fuel the fire in order to keep themselves insulated from doing the work required to create authenticity and wholeness of self.

 - “Abuser.”
-Abusers have a massive psychological web of problems to which they want to turn a blind eye that pretending they and their families are other than they are to the extent of abusing themselves and others to live that fantasy is the end-all of the abuser’s existence.
+Abusers have a massive psychological web of problems to which they want to turn a blind eye pretending they and their families are other than they are to the extent of abusing themselves and others to live that fantasy is the end-all of the abuser’s existence.

 I am not that book-defined codependent, and I refuse the label.
 I refuse the idea that I must BE alone in order to learn to be myself.
 I refuse the idea that I cannot face the abusive behaviors of my husband without further losing myself or my ability to function as an authentic human being.